 Now, the process is complete and you are on the path to a pain-free mouth.

-Ultimately, there is nothing to fear about a root canal.
-Dr. George and the entire staff at Mesquite Dental and Implant Center specialize in patient care, so you can always request something that will make you feel more comfortable during any visit.
+Ultimately, there is nothing to fear about a root canal procedure.
+Dr. George and the entire staff at Mesquite Dental & Implant Center specialize in patient care, so you can always request something that will make you feel more comfortable during any visit.

-If you have a toothache and want it examined by Dr. George, please connect with our office to schedule an appointment.
+If you have a toothache and want it examined by Dr. George, please call our office to schedule an appointment.
 We are happy to serve you.